Enjoy Travel to Japan!

 Parking

-Recommended Ways to Enjoy
+Recommended ways to enjoy

-1. Historical Exploration
+1. Historical walk

 Q1.
 How much time is needed for sightseeing?

 Q2.
-What are recommended souvenirs?
+What souvenirs are recommended?

 Q3.
-Is there English guidance?
+Are there English guides or information?

 Discover More